VirtualPlanetaryLaboratory/vplanet/examples/AtmEscRegimes/README.rst

 Overview
 --------

-This examples compares the atmospheric erosion of four 1 Earth-mass planets subject to energy-limited escape, radiation/recombination-limited escape, Bondi-limited escape, and one planet whose escape regime evolves depending on its mass, radius, and incident XUV flux.
+This examples compares the atmospheric erosion of four planets subject to energy-limited escape, radiation/recombination-limited escape, Bondi-limited escape, and one planet whose escape regime evolves depending on its mass, radius, and incident XUV flux.